-Welcome to the early access and community review site for The Collective Wisdom Handbook: perspectives on crowdsourcing in cultural heritage, written through the Collective Wisdom project and shared here to provide access to our first version as we consider options for formal publication.
+Welcome to the open access site for The Collective Wisdom Handbook: perspectives on crowdsourcing in cultural heritage, written through the Collective Wisdom project and shared here to provide access to our first version as we consider options for formal publication.

 We have published this first version of our collaborative text to provide early access to our work, and to invite comment and discussion from anyone interested in crowdsourcing, citizen science, citizen history, digital / online volunteer projects, programmes, tools or platforms with cultural heritage collections.